engineyard/ey-docs/README.md

 4. Add your changes

-5. Run the specs and fix any formatting issues

-        rake spec

-6. Commit changes to your branch
+5. Commit changes to your branch

-7. [Send us a pull request][pull-req]
+6. [Send us a pull request][pull-req]

 If it's a small or obvious change, we're likely to merge it right away.
 If we have questions, we'll communicate with you using the pull request's issue page.